theMariusK/redacto/README.md

 ### Constraints

 - **Same-length**: `original` and `placeholder` must be the same byte length (auto-generated placeholders satisfy this)
-- **No rule count limit**: Unlike the eBPF version, there is no 16-rule or 128-byte limit

 ## How It Works